thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 [Lisi Hocke](https://twitter.com/lisihocke) for reviewing, genuinely questioning what I wrote from a tester's perspective and all the cheering.

-As always, my dear friend [Steve Smith](https://twitter.com/SteveSmith_Tech) for his discerning, to the point feedback.
+[Seb Rose](https://twitter.com/sebrose) for his extreme kindness to offer at SoCraTes his precious time to review this article and for finding the bugs in my reasoning.

-[Seb Rose](https://twitter.com/sebrose) who was so extremely kind to offer at SoCraTes his precious time to review this article.
+As always, my dear friend [Steve Smith](https://twitter.com/SteveSmith_Tech) for his discerning and to the point feedback.

 ## Bibliography